TOAST-DOCS/Data-Query/en/console-user-guide.md

 ### 5. Results/Console Execution Query Area

-* Can check the results of Query executed in Query Editor.
+* You can check the results of Query executed in Query Editor.
     * Provides limited results, about 1 MB or about 5,000, depending on the size of the data.
     * Query results can be downloaded maximum 30 MB.
         * Directly link Trino (ex.
 JDBC, CLI) to obtain data for entire Query performance results.
 Refer to Setup Menu Guide.